Types of hair loss

 Telogen Effluvium

 Telogen Effluvium is a type of hair loss that is temporary.
 It is caused by changes in the growth cycle of the hair.
-A large number of hais end up in a resting phase at the same time, causing a lot of hair to fall out.
+Many hairs end up in a resting phase at the same time, causing a lot of hair to fall out.
 The hair becomes thinner, but bald spots do not really become visible.
 The hair loss can occur suddenly and be so severe that it becomes thinner in a short time, but it can also start slower and last longer.

-Alopecia Areata often begins with completely bald patches on the head that are round or oval in shape.
+Alopecia areata often begins with completely bald patches on the head that are round or oval.
 These spots can spread over the rest of the body.
 Alopecia Areata comes in different degrees, it can be a small bald spot in the beard, but you can also suffer from several large bald spots on the head.

 The three degrees of Alopecia Areata are: